codebender828/svm-transaction-serializer-toolkit/README.md

 This toolkit helps you serialize Solana or Sonic transactions into different formats (Base58 and Base64) that can be used with Squads Protocol or with Explorer Inspection.

-It's particularly useful for creating transactions that can be proposed to Squads vaults via the UI or to Kronus UI.
+It's particularly useful for creating transactions that can be proposed to Squads or Kronus vaults via their respective UIs.

 ## Prerequisites

 - [Bun](https://bun.sh) installed (v1.1.18 or later)
 - A Solana wallet with some SOL
-- A Squads vault address
+- A Squads or Kronus vault address

 ## Installation